 \subsection{The normalized isotropic cone for weakly hyperbolic groups}

 Before proving Theorem~\ref{thm:Qincl} and Theorem~\ref{thm:fractal2}, we first describe what $\h Q$ looks like when the root system $(\Phi,\Delta)$ is weakly hyperbolic.
-For simplicity, we assume without loss of generality that $\Span (\Delta)=V$.
-We denote by $n$ the dimension of $V$, which is smaller or equal than the rank $|\Delta|$ of $(\Phi,\Delta)$.
+Recall that we assume (without loss of generality) that $\Span (\Delta)=V$ and denote by $n$ the dimension of $V$, which is smaller than or equal to the rank $|\Delta|$ of $(\Phi,\Delta)$.
 Recall that a hyperplane of $V$ is said to be \emph{transverse to $\PP$} if for any $\rho \in \PP$, $H$ intersects the ray $\real_{>0}\rho$ in one point.
 We prove below that we can find a hyperplane $H$ of $V$, transverse to $\PP$, and such that $Q\cap H$ is an $(n-2)$-dimensional sphere.
 This will be useful in the following subsections.

 \begin{prop} Let $(\Phi,\Delta)$ be an irreducible based root system in $(V,\Mpair)$ of dimension $n$.
 Suppose that $(\Phi,\Delta)$ is weakly hyperbolic.
 Then there exists a basis $(e_1,\dots, e_n)$ for $V$ such that: \begin{enumerate}[(i)] \item the restriction of $\Mpair$ to the hyperplane $H_0:=\Span(e_1,\dots, e_{n-1})$ is positive definite; \item the matrix of $\Mpair$ in this basis is $\Diag(1,\dots, 1,-1)$; \item $Q$ intersects the affine hyperplane $H:=e_n+H_0$ in an $(n-2)$-dimensional sphere; if $x_1,\dots, x_n$ are the coordinates in the basis,